Deacon Brodie – Edinburgh Criminal Extraordinaire!

 One of the most remarkable criminals ever confined in the Old Tolbooth of Edinburgh was Deacon William Brodie.
-His position of Deacon meant he was officially the most respected joiner in Edinburgh.
+Being a Deacon meant he was officially the most respected joiner in Edinburgh.
 He was also a town Councillor.

-Brodie took impressions of them in clay.
-He employed a blacksmith who forged exact copies for him.
+Brodie would make impressions of them using clay.
+He then utilised the services of a local blacksmith who forged exact copies for him.
 This enabled Brodie to open the shops of his fellow tradesmen during the night, stealing whatever he wanted.

-The ease with which he could repeatedly enact such crime made him an addicted burglar.
+It was easy for Deacon Brodie to repeatedly enact such crime.
+It made him an addicted burglar.
 He was never suspected until after a robbery on the Excise Office in Chessels’ Court in the Canongate part of the Royal Mile.
-As suspicion grew he fled to Amsterdam in Holland, where he was eventually captured ad brought back to Edinburgh.
+As suspicion grew he fled to Amsterdam in Holland, where he was eventually captured and brought back to Edinburgh.

 At his trial he was convicted and sentenced to death, along with his accomplice Smith.
 In his cell he cut out the figure of a draughtboard from the stone floor.
-He amused himself by playing anyone who would join him.
-If alone he would play his right hand against his left.
+Brodie amused himself by playing anyone who would join him.
+If alone Deacon Brodie would play his right hand against his left.

 His deportment at the gallows on 1st October 1788 displayed a mind at ease.
-This fuelled suspicion that in his modification of the gallows he had made mechanical adjustments which would save his life.
+This fuelled suspicion that Brodie’s modification of the gallows he had made mechanical adjustments which would save his life.